isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "hosts-database": { "max-reconnect-tries" : number-of-tries, ... }, ... }

-If the server is unable to reconnect to the database after making the maximum number of attempts the server will exit.
-A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and Postgres only).
+If the server is unable to reconnect to the database after making the maximum number of attempts, the server will exit.
+A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).

 The number of milliseconds the server will wait between attempts to